noejn2/noejn2.github.io/index.md

 My work explores the opportunities and limitations of methodological advancements to accurately reflect food markets.
 I strive to understand how market assumptions have implications for the Mathematical modeling of consumers and producers.
 For this purpose, I employ computational methodologies such as Bayesian methods, specific-case parametrization of log-likelihood functions, and G.E. simulations to inform food policy.

 Outside economics, I am a geo-politics nerd (including non-fictional regions) who enjoys hiking and travel, and a podcast listener who walks from 4pm to 5pm every day.
 In Winters, I hibernate, but mostly I remote-work and play video games.
-Currently reading John Green's *The Anthropocene Reviewed: Essays on a Human-Centered Planet*.
+Currently reading Kristen Grind's and Katherine Sayre's *Happy at any cost: The revolutionary vision and fatal quest of Zappos CEO Tony Hsieh*.

 #### I will be presenting my work on the poverty implications of the recent food price escalation in México, *Alleviating the poverty implications of the 2021 food price escalation in México*, at the AAEA 2022 in Anaheim, CA.

 Paper with [Rafael Garduño-Rivera](https://scholar.google.com/citations?user=Ju4Y-EwAAAAJ&hl=en), and [Benjamin D.K.
 Wood](https://sites.google.com/view/bdkwood).